Click on hand to order.

 Another suggestion by Dorothy Bryant that I took to heart is, write it all down in the first draft.
 Just pour it all out.
 It can always be trimmed, but you’ve got to have work to trim.
 It also tends to interrupt the rhythm of the whole when new material is inserted later.
 She suggests, “You must know everything well before you can know what to discard.
 You must cover pages with material you will not finally put into the book.
 That doesn’t mean you don’t use it.
 It is still there, must be there, an invisible foundation which gives authority to the story.
 The planning done on setting is never wasted.
 Nothing is ever wasted.
 If it has been thought through and written, it is still there, in every word which does not mention it.”

-And last, here's my suggestion, yet even though I haven’t read it in anyone’s how-to book, it can’t be original with me: from the moment Step number 5 occurs, “recognizing the story,” open up to the first page of that fresh 8 x 10 side-bound spiral notebook you’ve kept waiting on your desk.
+And last, here's my suggestion, yet even though I haven’t read it in anyone’s how-to book, it can’t be original with me: from the moment Step number 5 occurs, “recognize the story,” open up to the first page of that fresh 8 x 10 side-bound spiral notebook you’ve kept waiting on your desk.
 Write down that core idea, and in the left margin beside it, note the date.
 Even if the author writes at the keyboard, every idea that suddenly appears, each setting, characterization, quotation, or random fragment of dialogue gets recorded and dated.
 This works better for me than other methods, though each author generally finds a particular technique for developing the story.
 The notebook keeps me from delving through file folders and stacks when I suddenly wonder where I put that quote from the program on quantum physics I scribbled weeks before.
 The author may progressively work at the keyboard, but the book’s skeleton is in the notebook for easy reference.

 Best of all, the notebook is wonderful for figuring out just how long it took me to write the novel.
 It’s embarrassing to be asked that question, and to have to mumble, “forever,” because it seemed like it, and I'd forgotten when it was I started writing it down.